 The baby in the womb can suffer or experience various complications if the mother’s health is not up to the mark.
 That being said, practicing yoga for lower back pain in pregnancy ensures that you have perfect health.

-Breathing exercises along with various stretching yoga poses, you increase the VO2 max of your lungs.
+Breathing exercises along with various stretching yoga poses, increase the VO2 max of your lungs.
 Thus, you never run out of breath while running everyday errands while carrying the delicate being in your womb.

 Sciatica is a nerve that starts from your spine and passes through the buttocks and ends at the sole of your feet.
 Sciatica pain occurs when the sciatica nerve gets pulled because of the wrong way you did some physical activity.